OpenMx/OpenMx/docs/source/FactorAnalysis_Path.rst

 	oneFactorFit@output
 	summary(oneFactorFit)

 These models may also be specified using matrices instead of paths.
-See `here 	<http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Matrix.html#factoranalysis-matrix-specification>`_ for matrix specification of these models.
+See :ref:`factoranalysis-matrix-specification` for matrix specification of these models.